 Drupal 7 only: You will have to download and enable the Entity API module to use the Search API.

 To use the Views integration, you'll (of course) also need the Views module.
 For facets, you'll need the Facet API module (moved to Facets in Drupal 8).

 Furthermore, you'll need to enable at least one module that provides a search backend.

 Information for developers

-If you are trying to implement some extension point and are stuck, please don't hesitate to ask in the module's issue queue.
-Please also tell me when you are done (or when your module has hit a usable state), so I can link to your project here.
+If you are trying to implement some extension and are stuck, please don't hesitate to ask in the module's issue queue.
+Please also add your module to the list of extension modules once it's finished, if it is generally useful.